ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 Once again defined as a suspending extension function on `DefaultClientWebSocketSession`, this function's only job is to read text from the command line and send it to the server, or to return when the user types `exit`.

-Where we previously had one loop which had to take care of reading input and printing output, we now have separated these tasks into their own functions, which can operate independently from each other.
+Where we previously had one loop which had to take care of reading input and printing output, we now have separated these tasks into their own functions, which can operate independently of each other.

 #### Wiring it together